chevah/scame/README.rst

 * You can ignore a single line for all reports using ` # noqa` marker.

-* You can ignore a single like for all reports from a cagetory using the `  # noqa:CATEGORY` marker.
+* You can ignore a single like for all reports from a category using the `  # noqa:CATEGORY` marker.

+* For CSS and JS is better to use node.js based tools as they are the future.